nish17/Speaking-Engagments/Podcasts/Inside-Voice-Podcast/README.md

 <h1 align="center"><a href="https://podcasts.apple.com/us/podcast/inside-voice/id1447407838">Inside Voice Podcast</a></h1>

+## Episode Name: Developing Voice Skills as a Student

 <p align="center">
 <a href="https://podcasts.apple.com/us/podcast/developing-voice-skills-as-a-student/id1447407838?i=1000447426808">Listen to the podcast</a> or
 <a href="https://www.voicesummit.ai/blog/the-winners-of-the-inside-voice-podcast-awards-are">Read more about it over here</a>